-A minimum of 1 course (3 credits) from the following anthropology courses:
+A minimum of 1 course (3 credits) from the following applied anthropology courses:

-A minimum of 1 course (3 credits) from the following global public health courses:
+A minimum of one course (3 credits) from the following global public health courses:

-3 additional credit hours of coursework in international development engineering or closely related areas.
+3 additional graduate level credit hours of coursework in international development engineering or closely related areas.

-Students engaged in full-time global training and service as part of the EFD concentration (e.g., in the U.S. Peace Corps or equivalent) may register for CST 6990 for 0 credit hours while in their country of service.
+Students engaged in full-time global training and/or service as part of the EFD specialization (e.g., in the U.S. Peace Corps, with a non-governmental organization, UNESCO-IHE, or equivalent) may register for CST 6990 for 0 credit hours while in their country of service/research.